Kavanaugh case unfolds as DeVos readies sexual assault rule

 WASHINGTON (AP) — Choking back tears, she testified that he sexually assaulted her.
-Defensive and angry, he swore that he did not.
+Defensive and angry and choking back tears, he swore that he did not.

 The dramatic Senate testimony last week by Christine Blasey Ford and Supreme Court nominee Brett Kavanaugh came as Education Secretary Betsy DeVos considers new guidelines that could drastically change the way allegations of sexual violence are investigated on college campuses.